Factsheet for Advanced Meter Infrastructure (AMI)

 - Cybersecurity is a mandatory requirement of the AMI system, from end to end.
 Before the implementation of the system, all components will be reviewed following strict cybersecurity criteria and will be continuously monitored for any potential issues by our IT Security Team.

 - Bills based on new meter data will accurately reflect your energy use, as current meters do now.
-NB Power buys only meters that are certified for accuracy by Measurement Canada and have passed Underwriters Laboratories (UL) certification 2735 and Canadian Standards Association (CSA).
+NB Power only buys meters that are certified for accuracy by Measurement Canada.

-- NB Power inspects its meters regularly and Measurement Canada asks us to perform random testing of our meters on an ongoing basis.
+- NB Power inspects its meters based on the mandatory requirements set forth by Measurement Canada.
 We have tested more than 15,000 radio frequency meters in seven years and none were faulty.
 For more about Measurement Canada’s role in monitoring activities, please see https://www.ic.gc.ca/eic/site/mc-mc.nsf/eng/lm03961.html.

 If the EUB approves this project to go ahead, yes there would be an opt-out option, however, details are not yet developed.